develprr/metamatic-framework/README.md

 You may want to preconfigure components from the states already in their constructor when they are created.
 Let's assume that your state container holds a list of cars already in a very early phase of the application initialization.
 Then later you want to create a car selector component that should have the car data available already when it's created - not only when it's changed next time.
 Why not?
-It makes sense that if the data is already available in some part of the application when a related component is created, why should we NOT preconfigure that component's state with this data already early in when the component is being created?
+It makes sense that we should preconfigure a component's state with right data already early on when the component is being created in the first place - given that the data is already available in some part of the application by that time, right?

 ```js